You Refinanced Your Student Loans and Can’t Make a Payment – Now What?

 One note of caution about the hardship options.
 Temporarily reducing or stopping your student loan payments could be a good option for those who are having trouble affording payments.
 However, your student loan may continue to accrue interest, and your loan balance could grow during these periods.
 Getting back on schedule with full payments as soon as possible could help limit the long-term cost.

 Unfortunately, Federal Trade Commission announced “Operation Game of Loans,” a coordinated initiative between federal and state law enforcement agencies to crackdown on student loan-related scams.

 Common scams include promises of student loan forgiveness, lower monthly payments, and reduced interest rates.
 The scammers may ask for up-front payments, which could be illegal, and claim to work with the U.S. Department of Education.

 Working directly with your student loan servicer, rather than a third-party, could be a good idea.
 However, if you want help managing your student loans, there are professionals who offer legitimate assistance.
 Attorneys who specialize in student loan cases and student loan counselors can use their expertise to explain your options and the pros and cons of each.

 Work with a professional student loan counselor

-If you’re looking for objective assistance with your student loans, Money Management International, a nonprofit founded in 1997, has trained student loan counselors who may be able to help.
-The counselor will take a comprehensive look at your finances, can provide guidance on federal and private student loans, and offer recommendations based on your unique situation.
+If you’re looking for objective assistance with your student loans, a trained student loan counselor can help you review your options and get you connected to additional resources.
+The counselor will take a comprehensive look at your finances, provide guidance on federal and private student loans, and offer recommendations based on your unique situation.